======================================================================

 Many social media platforms rely on automated content moderation

-systems to enforce their guidelines, which are often not determined by
+systems to enforce their guidelines, which the users often have no

 Between July and September 2024, TikTok reported removing 150 million

-addition, AI may miss important context; for example, communities who
+Automated moderation may miss important context; for example, benign

-aid people who struggle with self-harm, suicidal thoughts, or past
+communities who aid people who struggle with self-harm, suicidal

-TikTok users have used algospeak to discuss and provide support to
+unwarranted penalties.
+TikTok users have used algospeak to discuss and

-those who self-harm.
-An interview with nineteen TikTok creators
+provide support to those who self-harm.
+An interview with nineteen

-revealed that they felt TikTok's moderation lacked contextual
+TikTok creators revealed that they felt TikTok's moderation lacked

-understanding, appeared random, was often inaccurate, and exhibited
+contextual understanding, appeared random, was often inaccurate, and

 Algospeak is also used in communities promoting harmful behaviors.